machinewrapped/gpt-subtrans/readme.md

 ## Usage

-The easiest way for most people to use GPT-Subtrans is with the GUI.
+The easiest way for most people to use GPT-Subtrans is with the [Subtrans GUI](https://github.com/machinewrapped/gpt-subtrans/wiki/GUI#gui-subtrans).
 After installation launch the GUI with the `gui-subtrans` command or shell script, and in theory the rest should be self-explanatory.
 In practise it almost certainly is not, so I'll work on documenting the interface.

 GPT-Subtrans can still be used as a console command for scripting, or if that's what you prefer.
 The most basic usage is:
 ```